The Complexity of Resilience Problems via Valued Constraint Satisfaction: Application: Resilience

 Concerning the decidability of the tractability condition, first note that the finite dual of $\mu$, and hence also $\Gamma$, can be effectively computed from $\mu$ (e.g., the construction of the dual in~\cite{NesetrilTardif} is effective).
 The existence of a fractional cyclic polymorphism for a given valued structure $\Gamma$ with finite domain and finite signature can be decided (in exponential time in the size of $\Gamma$; see~\cite{Kolmogorov-Meta}). \end{proof}

-\begin{remark} We mention that Theorem~\ref{thm:fin-dual} also applies to (2-way) regular path queries, which can be shown to always have a finite dual, more details can be found in Appendix~\ref{app:rpqs}. \end{remark}

-Theorem~\ref{thm:fin-dual} can be combined with the tractability results for VCSPs from Section~\ref{sect:tract} that use fractional polymorphisms.
-To illustrate fractional polymorphisms and how to find them, we revisit a known tractable resilience problem from~\cite{Meliou2010,Resilience-Arxive,Resilience,NewResilience} and show that it has a fractional canonical pseudo cyclic polymorphism.
+Theorem~\ref{thm:fin-dual} can be combined with the tractability results for VCSPs from Section~\ref{sect:tract} that use fractional polymorphisms to obtain tractability results for concrete resilience problems.
+To illustrate fractional polymorphisms and how to find them, we revisit a known tractable resilience problem from~\cite{Meliou2010,Resilience-Arxive,Resilience,NewResilience} and show that the corresponding valued structure has a fractional canonical pseudo cyclic polymorphism.

 \begin{expl} We revisit Example~\ref{expl:fin-dual}.
 Consider again the conjunctive query